auditt7708/cloud/openshift.md

 minsihift start

 ## Windows Fehler nach der Installation
+> Error reading $HOME/.docker/config.json: open /home/docker/.docker/config.json: no such file or directory, imagestream import credentials will not be setup

+**Lösung**
+``

+> Could not set oc CLI context for 'minishift' profile: Error during setting 'minishift' as active profile: The specified path to the kube config 'C:\Users\Softg\.minishift\machines\minishift_kubeconfig' does not exist

+**Lösung**
+``

-Error reading $HOME/.docker/config.json: open /home/docker/.docker/config.json: no such file or directory, imagestream import credentials will not be setup
+> Error reading $HOME/.docker/config.json: open /home/docker/.docker/config.json: no such file or directory, imagestream import credentials will not be setup

+**Lösung**
+``

 ## Windows Umgebung